EmbedITCZ/jbehave-support/jbehave-support-core/docs/General.md

 For some verification steps it's possible to use verifiers such as:
 `EQ` - equals - default when no operator is specified
 `NE` - not equals
+`MATH_EQ` - 'mathematical' equality - first converts the strings to numbers, and then compares them.
+For example, the following would resolve as true: `1.2E3` MATH_EQ `1200`.
+Uses Double.valueOf(String s) for conversion, so consult Oracle documentation if uncertain about behaviour.
 `LT` - lower than
 `LE` - lower than or equal to
 `GT` - greater than